Friday, October 25, 2024

 Karen Schultz

 My life with Karen has been a remarkable journey.
-She was precious wife, wonderful lady and a
+She was a precious and loving wife, a wonderful human being and a tremendous life partner.

-Karen and I met in 1963 while er attended Napa College in California.
+Karen and I met in 1963 while we were attending Napa College in California.
 She came from Montana and I from Hawaii.
 How we met was by accident and a friend of mine said you’ve got to meet Karen.
-We eventually.
-As I got to know here, I discovered she had lots of friends and at least two other “boyfriends.”
+As I got to know here, I discovered she not only had lots of friends, she and at least two other “boyfriends.”
 Gradually we became exclusive friends and after a year of friendship I asked her to marry me.

 I don’t know if they teach geography in Montana or at the community college level, but her response was such an example of her refreshing innocence and naively.